micmejia/bible-dump/AMPC/Genesis/Gen 19.md

 And when they had brought them forth, they said, Escape for your life!
-Do not look behind you or stop anywhere in [^a]the whole valley; escape to the mountains [of Moab], lest you be consumed.
+Do not look behind you or stop anywhere in the whole valley; escape to the mountains [of Moab], lest you be consumed.